Renovation planning, on the go

 View this project by Klaasmen Sdn.
 Bhd.

-Another approach is to match the shade of your island to the colour of your flooring, backsplash, counter, or built-ins, as shown in this modern home.
+Another approach is to match the shade of your island to the colour of your flooring, backsplash, counter, or built-ins, like in this dry kitchen.
 This contributes to the space's sense of continuity.

 5. Find suitable lighting for the island